 To offer insight into how this data is presented, here are answers to common questions about the methodology for this report.

 Q: What assets are counted?

-A: Only original assets added by our customers are counted in our data—proxy and other files are excluded.
+A: Only original assets added by customers are counted in the data—proxy and other files are excluded.

 Q: Is an asset the same as a file?